 Your Safety and Security is on the mind of everyone involved in Ugandan Tourism.
 Some Uganda Wildlife Authority Rangers were receiving specialized training from the US Military during June in 2019.
 All of us want you to have a Hakuna Matata- Worry-Free Safari in the Pearl of Africa.
 For practical steps that you can take combined with what Uganda is doing to keep you safe on safari, we have advice you can read here.

 Political Demonstrations and Election Campaigning in Uganda:

 Political Demonstrations make International News, and that news is often slanted, and the person writing about an event in Uganda is based in Nairobi or Johannesburg.
 We are not reporters, nor are we politicians.
-Our Staff does not wear the color red of the opposition, or yellow of the party in power.
-We wear the neutral color of Khaki = with the Ugandan Flag on it since it is the country we are passionate about.
-For more about advice on the stormy winds of Election in Uganda – read more here.
+Our Staff does not wear red of the opposition or yellow of the party in power.
+We wear Khaki’s neutral color = with the Ugandan Flag on it since it is the country, we are passionate about.
+For more advice on the stormy winds of Election in Uganda – read more here.